Witivio/Documentation/src/solutions/virtual-agent-studio/chatbot/semantic_indexing/semantic_indexing_api.md

 Azure OpenAI is part of Azure AI services.
 Azure AI services data is encrypted and decrypted using FIPS 140-2 compliant 256-bit AES encryption.

-The data is stored in the North Europe zone.
+Your documents are stored in the North Europe zone.
+Azure OpenAI services does not host any files.
+Azure OpenAI services are hosted in France central.

 Your prompts (inputs) and completions (outputs), your embeddings, and your training data: